Justin-Tan/Justin-Tan.github.io/_drafts/2020-09-17-Neural-Image-Compression-pt2.md

 ---
 layout: post
 title: "Neural Image Compression, Part II"
-date: 2020-09-12
+date: 2020-11-12
-categories: machine-learning, image-compression, pytorch
+categories: machine-learning, data-compression, pytorch, variational-inference
 usemathjax: true
 readtime: true
 image: /assets/images/shell_web.jpg
+subtitle: Both lossy and lossless data compression may be cast in the language of variational inference.
+We'll study this analogy and show that it allows us to derive useful learnable compression schemes that can improve upon solely autoencoder-based methods.
 excerpt_separator: <!--more-->
 ---

-This post draws a connection between variational inference and data compression. <!--more-->
+This is the second post in an officially multi-part series about learnable data compression, and investigates how data compression can be cast in the language of variational inference. <!--more-->

 * Contents
 {:toc}